 Toward the front you’ll also be able to peek down into a small chapel (the only one constantly in use) and see Antoni Gaudi’s tomb in the floor decorated with a series of burning candles.

 So far we’ve seen a completion of the Nativity Facade, the Passion Facade, the interior, and 8 towers.

 So when will the Sagrada Familia be finished then?
 Don’t quote me on this but the city has an anticipated completion date of 2026 – so book your flight soon to get a good price!

 Yes, almost 100 years after Gaudi’s death they’re still hard at work on the Glory Façade, and 10 additional towers including the tallest (172 meters/564 feet) and most spectacular that will be dedicated to Jesus Christ.

 Can you believe it?
 Even though it’s still under construction, La Sagrada Familia is still the biggest tourist attraction in all of Spain with more than 3.2 million visitors a year.

 Can I buy La Sagrada Familia tickets on the day?

-Traditionally yes, though in 2021 it is now only possible to buy tickets online.
+Traditionally yes, though from 2022 onward it is now only possible to buy tickets online.